 Long Term Waste Discharge Requirements and Limitations for Groundwater

-Permittees to groundwater who submit documentation describing a long-term commitment (20 year planning horizon) to water conservation and/or water recycling efforts may be eligible to use a long-term (10+ year) flow-weighted average to calculate compliance with effluent and/or groundwater limitations when it can be demonstrated using recharge models and long-term precipitation estimates that applicable narrative or numeric salinity objectives can be met in the receiving water over the term of the compliance period.
+Permittees discharging to groundwater who submit documentation describing a long-term commitment (20 year planning horizon) to water conservation and/or water recycling efforts may be eligible to use a long-term (10+ year) flow-weighted average to calculate compliance with effluent and/or groundwater limitations when it can be demonstrated using recharge models and long-term precipitation estimates that applicable narrative or numeric salinity objectives can be met in the receiving water over the term of the compliance period.
 Periodic reassessments based on the best available data need to be conducted every five years unless otherwise directed in the waste discharge requirements to ensure that salinity objectives will be met and beneficial uses are protected.

 Proposed Modifications to the Basin Plans to Incorporate an Offsets Policy